llnl/RAJAPerf/docs/sphinx/user_guide/output.rst

   * **MaxLoopDimensions** --  Number of levels in the largest nested loop.
   * **MaxArrayDimensions** -- Number of dimensions in the highest-dimensionality array.
   * **NumArrays** -- Total number of arrays initialized in the kernel.
+  * **ProblemDimensionality** -- Dimensionality of the problem the kernel is solving, regardless of implementation dimensionality.
+For example, a 3D kernel may layout data in 1D, but its problem dimensionality will still be 3.

   ..note:: The Bytes*/rep attributes count how many bytes are accessed in memory
            like DRAM or HBM under idealized conditions.
 They assume caching is